 The National Association of Professional Background Screeners (NAPBS) exists to promote ethical business practices, compliance with the FCRA, equal employment opportunity and state and international consumer protection laws relating to the background screening profession.
 NAPBS provides educational programs aimed at empowering members to better serve their clients, while adhering to standards of excellence in the background screening profession.

 Joseph Reilly has experience since 1993 in the drug and alcohol testing industry.
 He regularly provides expert witness testimony, consulting and training programs for employers along with collectors, Labs, TPA’s and others in the drug testing industry.
-Reilly is a current board member of the Drug & Alcohol Testing Industry Association (DATIA) and he had the honor and privilege of serving as the Chairman of the DATIA board from 2004 -2008.
+Reilly is a current board member of the Drug & Alcohol Testing Industry Association (DATIA merged with NDASA in 2023) and he had the honor and privilege of serving as the Chairman of the DATIA board from 2004 -2008.